TerryLee7788/JavaScript_Design_Patterns/README.md

-This is JavaScript ³]­p¼Ò¦¡ notes.
+This is JavaScript patterns notes.